String Quintet (Bruckner): Arrangements

 Although Bruckner's String Quintet is primarily a chamber music work, the symphonic aspects of this work have inspired various authors to adapt to diverse instrumentation.

 Hans Stadlmair has set up the string quintet for a choral performance and also added double basses.
 Gottfired Kraus states: "Only the additional use of double basses creates new possibilities of expression, the great string sound lets us recognize in Bruckner's unmistakable language, the role models, not least the influence of Richard Wagner more clearly than in the comparatively brittle chamber music version of the case ."
-The work was among others recorded by the Bamberger Symphoniker (Conductor: Lothar Zagrosek).
-The CD was released in 1995 on the label Orfeo International Music GmbH, Munich (C348951A).
+The work was among others recorded by the Bamberg Symphony, conducted by Lothar Zagrosek).
+The CD was released in 1995 on the Orfeo label.

-Peter Stangel has edited the work for chamber ensemble: "Stangel has extended the solo string quintet by double bass, woodwind and two horns to a veritable 'chamber symphony'" and has recorded his arrangement with the chamber ensemble "Die Taschenphilharmonie".
+Peter Stangel has edited the work for chamber ensemble: "Stangel has extended the solo string quintet by double bass, woodwind and two horns to a veritable 'chamber symphony'" and has recorded his arrangement with the chamber ensemble Die Taschenphilharmonie.
 The CD (live recording) was released in 2007 on the CD label Solo Musica.

 Gerd Schaller has made an adaptation for a large orchestra (two woodwinds, four horns, two trumpets, three trombones, timpani and strings): "The orchestral version shows that the Bruckner style basically exists across all genres, thanks to its ingenious, highly individual art forms in the case of this quintet arrangement leads to the winning of a new symphonic dimension for the large concert hall. " The CD recording with the Radio Symphony Orchestra Prague (conductor: Gerd Schaller) was published in 2018 by Label Profile Edition Günter Hänssler (PH16036).